 WATCH LIVE: Athens host Newman in Boys Basketball on our YouTube Channel. https://www.youtube.com/watch?v=ijyZL2ttj-c

-about 4 years ago, School District of Athens
+over 4 years ago, School District of Athens

 Fifth graders had the opportunity to finish Georgia O'Keeffe projects they started last year.
 They did a fantastic job showing value and creating beautiful compositions!

-about 4 years ago, Melissa David
+over 4 years ago, Melissa David

 Georgia O'Keeffe Skull Landscape Project